dojo/dojo.io/site/source/tutorials/004_user_interactions/index.md

 ## Summary

 In this tutorial, we learned how to attach event listeners to respond to widget-generated events.
 Event handlers are assigned to virtual nodes like any other Dojo 2 property.
-Be aware that the value of an event handler cannot change once the widget has been rendered the first time.
+Be aware that once a widget has been rendered for the first time the values of its event handler properties cannot change.
 This is normally accomplished by creating a method on the widget class and assigning this method as the event handler.

 If you would like, you can download the [demo application](../assets/004_user_interactions-finished.zip).

-In the [next tutorial](../005_form_widgets/), we will work with more complicated interactions in Dojo 2 by extending the demo application, allowing new Workers to be created using forms.
+In [Form widgets](../005_form_widgets/), we will work with more complicated interactions in Dojo 2 by extending the demo application, allowing new Workers to be created using forms.

 {% section 'last' %}